bwarren2/objective_impeachment/PITCHME.md

 Without seeking/a demand, there is no bribery.
 Without the "thing of value" that is not part of his job, there is no bribery.

 (But note: the transaction doesn't have to go through.
-The demand itself is sufficient.)
+The demand itself is sufficient.
+For example, if a teacher says "sleep with me to pass the class" and the student calls the cops, it doesn't matter if no sex happened; the solicitation itself is illegal.)

 ---